Kodkollektivet/documents/meetings/extraordinary_big-meeting_2018.md

   * Contact / Contacted by internal members of the association ex. suggestions or complaints (internal relations).

 ## §3.2 Vice President
+TODO

 It is the responsibility of the Vice-President to:
 * Have a good understanding of the presidents duties and work together with them to facilitate its responsibility.
-* Perform the duties laid down in §4.5, on the occasions when the President is unable to do this.
+* Perform the duties on the occasions when the President is unable to do this.

 ## §3.3 Treasurer
+BB

 It is the responsibility of the Treasurer to:
-* Keep the policy at meetings
 * Establish the budget for the coming semester
 * Manage the association's bookkeeping.
 The purposes of the account management, regardless of order are:
   * To enable verification of the association's activities, with the Accountant approval